anvilistas/anvil-orm/README.md

   Each model object should:

   * be decorated with the '@model' decorator
-  * include at least one name in its 'attributes' list
-  * optionally, include entries in its 'relationships' list, each of which must be an instance of the 'Relationship' class
+  * include class attributes which are instances of either Attribute or Relationship

   For example, if we wanted to model employees of a company who each have a name and date on which they started work, we might write the following:

   ```
-  from .base_model import model
+  from .base_model import model, Attribute

   @model
   class Employee:
-      attributes = ["name", "start_date"]
+      full_name = Attribute()
+      start_date = Attribute()
   ```

-  and then create a data table with 'id', 'name' and 'start_date' columns.
+  and then create a data table with 'id', 'full_name' and 'start_date' columns.
 (The id column must be a number)

   If we wanted to create another class for departments within the organsiation and tag each employee to a department, we would:

   * Create the Department model class:
-  * Create a data table for this new model with colums 'id' and 'name'
+  * Create a data table for this new model with colums 'id' and 'title'
   * Add a relationship to our Person class

   The resulting model code would be:

   ```
-  from .base_model import model, Relationship
+  from .base_model import model, Attribute, Relationship

   @model
   class Department:
-      attributes = ["name"]
+      title = Attribute()

   @model
   class Employee:
-      attributes = ["name", "start_date"]
-      relationships = [Relationship(name="department", cls=Department)]
+      full_name = Attribute()
+      start_date = Attribute()
+      department = Relationship(cls=Department)
   ```

   Each of our classes now has several methods for interacting with our data tables: